Trade Show Booth – Modular Panels

 The aluminum frames are lightweight, allowing for inexpensive shipping.
 However, the frames are fairly structural, and will easily provide support for large screen monitors, internal shadow boxes and shelving, etc.

 Graphics are about 2ft square in front and back, 1ft wide on the sides, and can be printed on translucent panels for backlit effects.
 The graphic panels are typically laminated to protect the graphic, and pack flat into a case or box for transport.
 Graphic panels can also accommodate almost any other finish available, including Velcro receptive fabric and 1,000’s of laminates.
-Exhibitors can reduce costs by skipping panels on the back side of their displays unless it will be exposed, and can also use the interior of the MultiQuad panels for easily accessible storage containers.
+Exhibitors can reduce costs by skipping panels on the back side of their trade show walls unless that backside will be exposed, and can also use the interior of the MultiQuad panels for easily accessible storage containers.

-In summary, standard trade show display panels are a little bulkier to ship than pop up displays or the newer hybrid systems, primarily because the panels themselves are rigid and take up a fair amount of space – this normally means an extra shipping case, compared to a pop up or hybrid system.
+In summary, standard trade show display panels are a little bulkier to ship than pop up displays or the newer hybrid systems, primarily because the trade show walls themselves are rigid and take up a fair amount of space – this normally means an extra shipping case, compared to a pop up or hybrid system.

 However, folding panel displays are fairly thin, so they take up less room in a trade show booth.
 They also line up tightly, creating a crisp and professional looking trade show display.
 Using a fabric covered panel face means the graphics can be changed in a few seconds, even during a show.
 And of course, true tool-less setup means no expensive union help required…